Posted on Leave a comment

 • Refuse to leave when asked?

-• Limit your partner’s access to money, the phone, or the car for other than budgetary reasons?
+• Limit your partner’s access to money, the phone, or the car for anything other than budgetary reasons?

-• Withhold money as a means of control
+• Withhold money as a means of control?

 • Refuse to let your partner work, or interfere with your partner’s job?